22.214.171.124 Couple, 1 partner unemployed, other self-employed on a farm producing no income

 Inquiries have shown that the commercial lease value of the farm is $13,600.
 The couple have NO actual income from the farm.

-The value of other assets that they could NOT be expected to sell or borrow against can also be disregarded.
+The value of other assets that the couple could NOT be expected to sell or borrow against can also be disregarded.

 Example: Their personal and household effects and their car.

-Act reference: SSAct section 1130(5) Notional annual rate of ordinary income from unrealisable assets
+Act reference: SSAct section 1132(5) Notional fortnightly rate of ordinary income from unrealisable assets

 Calculation of rate under the hardship provisions